HarshBhattad/Risk_Analysis-Stock_selection_using_MCDM/README.md

 ## 🧠 Objective

-To support investors/individuals in selecting the best company by analyzing trade-offs between ROI, risk, investment time, and other financial indicators.
+To support investors in selecting the best company by analyzing trade-offs between ROI, risk, investment time, and other financial indicators.

 ---